Skip to main content

 Hackers are increasingly using ransomware attacks to extort money from victims.
 Unlike other cyberattacks that try to steal data, ransomware takes complete control over systems and demands a ransom to release it.
 Meanwhile, another concerning trend is the emergence of Ransomware-as-a-Service.
 Here, the cybercriminals sell their ransomware services and take a cut of the payment.
 These attacks can devastate the automotive industry, as entire fleets of vehicles can become ransomed.
 As a result, it causes reputational and financial damages for automotive brands and consumers.
 Thus, auto manufacturers must prioritize advanced cybersecurity measures to mitigate these risks and prevent sales objections.

 Lately, Volkswagen and Audi, two major automotive manufacturers, have been victims of the Conti ransomware group.
 It resulted in the theft of personal information such as email addresses, phone numbers, and vehicle identification numbers.
-These attacks underscore the importance of robust cyber security in the automotive industry.
+These attacks underscore the importance of robust automotive cyber security.
 Let us now see how the automotive industry can implement protection from cybersecurity threats.

 Automotive Cyber Security Best Practices